 He’s also got quite a few of the presents that people gave him to get through still as a lot of those were 6-9 months.
 Unfortunately though, while it’s good to get larger size presents, all assumed it’d be autumn by the time he was in them so most are going to be too warm to wear at the moment given we’re currently seeing warmer weather than the Mediterranean!

 I have to admit to having bought him lots of clothes.
 Everytime I’ve seen sale items that are a real bargain, or if I’ve had vouchers, I’ve bought something so he has a wardrobe crammed.
 I have to stop buying now for thus age group and the next as he s got plenty to see him through.
 I’m just hoping he slows his growth right down when he gets to 6 months to give him time to wear everything.

-4, Thankfully clothes seem to come up larger than vests and sleepsuits so last longer, but you need to check sizing for each store as some like Gap and Sainsbury come up smaller than others like Tesco.
+Thankfully clothes seem to come up larger than vests and sleepsuits so last longer, but do check sizing charts for each store as some like Gap and Sainsbury come up smaller than others like Tesco.
 Plus some are in length or weight, and they can vary.

 What sort of baby clothes have you been buying or found easiest to use?